Course unit details:

 Overview

-The unit will involve largely independent research activities undertaken by the student under the supervision an allocated academic member of staff, who may or may not be assisted in this task by further personnel, including other members of academic staff, and where compatible with contractual constraints and University of Manchester policies, postdoctoral research fellows or associates.
+The unit will involve research activities in environmental science with a focus on environmental pollution, undertaken by the student under the supervision of academic staff, who will be assisted in this task by other members of academic staff, postgraduate research teaching associates The summative assessment of the unit will be solely through the submission of research project report.

-The EART60372 Research Project will normally be the research project for which each student has prepared as part of EART62062.
+The EART60372 Research Project will be the research project for which each student has prepared as part of EART62062.

 Pre/co-requisites